 - 1 teaspoon salt

-- 1/4 cup chopped fresh cilantro
+- 1/4 cup fresh cilantro, chopped

-Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.

-Cut your spaghetti squash length wise.
+- Cut your spaghetti squash length wise.
 Scoop out the seeds and gooey parts.
 Sprinkle with salt and pepper.
 Lay cut side down on a baking sheet.
 Bake for 40 – 45 minutes.
 You’ll know it’s done because the skin will give a little under pressure and the cut side (with the noodles) will have some browning.
 While your squash is baking you can go ahead and move forward with the next step.
-Remove from the oven when squash is compete and set aside.
+Remove from the oven when squash is complete and set aside.